MntaseTshepi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 12- Displays the 10 newest files in the current directory Task 13- Prints out only words that appear exactly once Task 14- Displays lines containg the pattern "root" from file /etc/passwd
+Task 12- Displays the 10 newest files in the current directory Task 13- Prints out only words that appear exactly once Task 14- Displays lines containg the pattern "root" from file /etc/passwd Task 15- Displays the number of lines that contain the pattern "bin" from file /etc/passwd